zRoer/ComicReader/README.md

 ComicReader
 ===========

-A ComicReader developed by Python
+A very simple Comic Reader developed by Python